 Facebook is a social media platform, but can also function as both a general and local business directory.
 To take advantage of a free Facebook listing, create a Facebook business account and business page where you can post updates and pictures, collect reviews, add CTAs, and gain insights on page engagement.

-If you have a brick and mortar location, change the category on your Facebook page to local business or place.
+If you have a brick-and-mortar location, change the category on your Facebook page to local business or place.
 This will enable your business to show up for searches where users filter for place (as opposed to people or posts).
-You can also get listed on Facebook Places by attempting to check-in at your location.
-If you’re not listed as a place, you will be shown how to add it.
+You can also add your location to Facebook so people can check in to your business.

-With a Facebook Page and Place set up and a location, customers can check-in at your business, leave reviews, engage with your posts, and get access to your website — a great free business listing site (not to mention a great free way to drive website traffic!) indeed.
+Facebook’s ability to allow customers to find social posts about your business, see reviews, and engage with you makes it a great free business listing site (not to mention a great free way to drive website traffic!) indeed.

 Not only is an Instagram business account free, but also, consumers love sharing their positive experiences through photos–the food they order, their favorite local shops, etc. When customers tag your business or location in their posts, they are marketing for you.